-"Ah, these people just dey disturb me!
+1. "Ah, these people just dey disturb me!
 'Oga Dele dis', 'Oga Dele dat.'
 Ah, to be big man no easy at all! ...
-But

-I no dey do charity o.
+But I no dey do charity o.
 So it go cost you.
-Taty t'ousand euro it go cost you o" (Unigwe 2009: 34).
+Taty t'ousand euro it go cost you o" (34).

-This excerpt does not only index the speaker (Dele) as a Nigerian of Yoruba ethnic group, it also shows his level of education, social class and moral standing.
-He is obviously a shrewd businessman who assumes a lot of self-importance for making his fortune from transporting young Nigerian women across Europe for prostitution and sex slavery for a fee of "taty t'ousand euro".
+This excerpt does not only index the speaker (Dele) as a Nigerian of Yoruba ethic group, it also shows his level of education, social class and moral standing.
+He is obviously a shrewd business man who assumes a lot of self-importance for making his fortune from transporting young Nigerian ladies across Europe for prostitution and sex slavery for a fee of "taty t'ousand euro".
 His use of language presents him as a pimp or scout of willing young women who would want to make quick money through prostitution.
-He brags about being disturbed by prospective prostitutes to assist them get across to Europe but affirms he doesn't do such for charity.
-Unigwe uses him to show that the trade thrives because of scouts like Dele who make their fortune by deceiving innocent young Nigerian and African women.
+Unigwe uses him to show that the trade thrives because of scouts like Dele who make their fortune by deceiving innocent young Nigerian and African ladies.

-"Dat man na only himself he sabi.
+2. "Dat man na only himself he sabi.
 He no dey talk to anyone.
 No dey do anything.
 But him dey do good with hammer.
-Na him dey fix everytin' around here" (Unigwe 2009: 105).
+Na him dey fix everytin' around here" (105)

-The example above prefigures the character of Segun, who is being discussed by Efe and Sisi.
-From the speaker's perspective, Segun is perceived by the women as a self-absorbed taciturn and a jobless fellow.
+The example above prefigures the character of Segun, who is being discussed.
+From the speaker's perspective, Segun is perceived by the ladies as a self-absorbed taciturn and a jobless fellow.
 Yet, he is said to handle the hammer with dexterity.
 Unigwe uses this conversation to foreshadow events that will unfold later in the narrative.
-Though the women keep wondering what exactly Segun does around the house, they ironically hint at his ability to "fix everytin' around here," which is exactly what he does.
-By "everytin" the author means inconveniences and odd jobs that include killing the women if they err.
-He eventually fixes Sisi with the hammer when she tries to assert her freedom from the cabal of power that owns her life in Belgium (293).
-The use of Nigerian Pidgin in the conversation facilitates communication among speakers who have common social and cultural background.
+Though the ladies keep wondering what exactly Segun does around the house, they ironically hint at his ability to "fix everytin" around here," which is exactly what he does.
+By "everytin" the author means inconveniences and odd jobs that include killing the girls if they err.
+He eventually fixes Sisi with the hammer when she tries to assert her freedom from the cabal that owns her life in Belgium (293).